daducci/COMMIT/docs/tutorials/CudaAcceleration/README.md

 ## Clearing GPU memory

 The commands apart from the command `mit.set_threads()` remain the same.
-But in the case when the GPU acceleration was enabled, the method `mit.A.destroy()` has to the executed in order to clear the GPU memory and reset the GPU for the next evaluation.
+But in the case when the GPU acceleration is enabled, the method `mit.A.destroy()` has to the executed in order to clear the GPU memory and reset the GPU for the next evaluation.
 That is, add the following command to the end of the script:

 ```python
 if nthreads == 0: